University of Kent: Facilities

 The campus has a selection of shops, including a grocery store, bookshop, pharmacy and launderettes.
-Food and drink is provided by range of cafes and bars run either by the university or the student union.
-Bars include K-bar, in Keynes College, Mungo's, in Eliot College, Origins, in Darwin College, and Woody's in the Park Wood Student Village.
-Cafeteria style food is available in Rutherford College, fine dining at the Beagle Restaurant in Darwin College, and food is served at the bars and other cafes around campus.
+Food and drink is provided by range of cafes and bars run either by the university or the students' union.

-The campus nightclub, The Venue, was refurbished and modernised in 2010 and is open Wednesday to Saturday.
-The upstairs area was originally used a live music venue, known as The Lighthouse and then the Attic, but has since been replaced with the Student Media Centre which hosts Inquire, KTV and CSR.
-Club nights and live music are also held at various bars on campus.
+The campus nightclub, The Venue, was refurbished and modernised in 2010.

 Sporting facilities are spread across two main sites: the sports centre, which contains several multi-purpose sports halls, a fitness suite, squash courts and climbing wall, and the Sports Pavilion site, with a variety of indoor and outdoor sports pitches and training facilities, including 3G and astroturf.

 Gulbenkian arts complex

 The Gulbenkian arts complex includes a theatre and cinema, as well as a small stage which hosts monthly comedy nights as well as occasional shows such as Jazz at Five and The Chortle Student Comedy Awards.
 The adjacent Colyer-Fergusson Building, which opened in 2013, includes an adaptable format concert/rehearsal hall with retractable seating and variable acoustics and practice rooms.
 The Gulbenkian Theatre seats 340 and presents student, professional and amateur shows throughout the year.
 The theatre was opened in 1969 and was named after the Calouste Gulbenkian Foundation which helped fund its construction.
 The Gulbenkian Cinema is an independent cinema in the Gulbenkian complex open to students and the general public.
 It is Kent's regional film theatre showing new mainstream and non-mainstream releases as well as archive and foreign language films.
 In the daytime the cinema is used as a lecture theatre for University students.
 The Gulbenkian complex also hosts a cafe/ bar and restaurant facility open to students, staff and the general public.